TaokyleYT/PUCTF25-Digital_Instrumentality_Project-Writeup/README.md

 is there anything familiar?
 `avc1mp4` from 0x18 to 0x1E

-which means it is a mp4 with avc1
+which means it is a mp4 with avc1 encodings

 lets add the .mp4 extension to it first...\
 wait it's already fixed? wow